Tina M. Sutton, Ph.D., Graduate Program Director

-The master of science degree in experimental psychology builds on the strengths of faculty research and student interests in experimental psychology broadly defined.
+The MS program in experimental psychology builds on the strengths of faculty research and student interests in experimental psychology broadly defined.
 The program as a whole provides a foundation for further advanced academic study in human factors and/or experimental psychology.

 The program includes 30 credit hours of core courses, elective courses, and a thesis.
 It also offers students two tracks to choose from: experimental psychology and engineering psychology.

 The experimental psychology track embraces the application of the scientific method to the study of behavior.
 Faculty are experts in a variety of fields including addiction, attention, cognition, development, evolutionary psychology, forensic psychology, perception, psychopathology, and social psychology, among others.

 The engineering psychology track examines human capabilities to sense, perceive, store, and process information and how these human factors impact interactions with technology.
 This knowledge is applied to the design, use, and maintenance of human-machine systems.
 Courses emphasize the role of human behavior and performance in both simple and complex human-machine systems.
 Students are trained in both research methods of experimental psychology and application of the results to contemporary problems in industry.
 This track prepares students to function as effective engineering psychologists in industrial, governmental, or consulting organizations.

 Students in the engineering psychology track must select two electives (students should check for course prerequisites or if permission of the instructor is required).
 Any graduate course at RIT can be taken as an elective, assuming prerequisites are met.